 Twitter updates total of Russia-linked election bots to 50,000

-Google CEO: “I don’t regret” firing James Damore
+Google CEO: ‘I don’t regret’ firing James Damore

 Twitter has provided updated details on its investigation into Russian election interference on its platform in 2016.
 Its identification of more than 13,000 more Russian-linked bots that made election-related tweets puts the total over 50,000.
 In addition, about 3,800 (up 1,000 from Twitter’s data in the fall) were associated with the now-notorious Internet Research Agency.